(modified and accepted in Madrid, Spain, September 8th, 2022)

 Membership and Nomination Committee

-- The Membership and Nomination Committee consists of three members and is elected for 4 years by the Executive Committee.
-The members of this committee can be nominated for a second term.
+- The Membership and Nomination Committee consists of three members and is elected for a mandate spanning two inter-Congress intervals by the Board.
+The members of this Committee can be nominated for a second term.
 The Chairperson of the Committee is elected by the Committee itself.

-- The Membership and Nomination Committee is responsible for making recommendations to the Executive Committee only
+- The Membership and Nomination Committee is responsible for making recommendations to the Board only

 - The Membership and Nomination Committee is responsible for the auditing of all applications from buiatrics associations who wish to apply for membership of the WAB

-- The Membership and Nomination Committee is responsible for consideration of the membership of the Executive Committee to ensure fair and equable representation of skills and characteristics.
+- The Membership and Nomination Committee is responsible for consideration of the membership of the Board to ensure fair and equable representation of skills and characteristics.

-- For the time of its mandate, and in order to attain the objectives of the WAB, the Executive Committee may form boards or standing committees to specify and discuss the tasks to be undertaken and to make proposals.
-When necessary, outside specialists may also be invited to join these boards or committees.
+- For the time of its mandate, and in order to attain the objectives of the WAB, the Board may form sub-committees to specify and discuss the tasks to be undertaken and to make proposals.
+When necessary, outside specialists may also be invited to join these sub-committees.

-- The function and sphere of activity of the boards and committees are specified by the Executive Committee and their working order is decided upon by the boards themselves.
+- The function and sphere of activity of the sub-committees are specified by the Board and their working order is decided upon by sub-committees themselves.

-- The boards and committees shall submit their proposals to the Executive Committee for decision-making.
-The resolutions may be carried into effect only after having been passed by the Executive Committee.
+- The sub-committees shall submit their proposals to the Board for decision-making.
+The resolutions may be carried into effect only after having been passed by the Board.

 The Assets of the Association

-- The assets of the Association consist of the congress participation fees provided by the national organising committee of the biannual World Buiatrics Congresses and the donations and contributions of the members and other persons.
-To accept the donations, the endorsement of the Committee is necessary.
+- The assets of the Association consist of the congress participation fees provided by the national Organising Committee of the World Buiatrics Congresses and the donations and contributions of the members and other persons.
+To accept the donations, the endorsement of the Board is necessary.

 - The Association can carry out supplementary business activity in accordance with its objects.
 The Association can use any surplus funds only to achieve the objectives mentioned in the statutes.

-- The World Association of Buiatrics becomes extinct:
+- The World Association of Buiatrics ceases to exist either by:

-- by dissolution with the agreement of the General Assembly.
+- dissolution with the agreement of the General Assembly or

-- by merging with another non-governmental organisation with similar objectives.
+- merger with another non-governmental organisation with similar objectives.

-An attendance fee of 10 EUR (or 10 USD depending on the higher rate) per two-year period will be collected by the respective Organising Committee of each Biennial World Buiatrics Congress from each full or reduced registrant attending the congress.
-Day registrants shall pay one quarter of the fee, while two-day registrants shall pay half of the fee and so on.
-Retired members, students and exhibitors shall not be expected to pay an attendance fee.
-When justifiable, the Executive Committee may grant an exemption from paying the attendance fee.
-A change to the membership fee can be proposed by the Executive Committee and approved by the General Assembly at least four years in advance.
+An attendance fee of 15 EUR per two-year period will be collected by the respective Organising Committee of each Biennial World Buiatrics Congress from each full registrant attending the congress.
+Single full day registration will be 5 EUR per each day.
+When justifiable, the Board may grant an exemption from paying the attendance fee.
+A change to the attendance fee can be proposed by the Board and approved by the General Assembly.